Articles About Equinox (19)

 Seasons change because Earth's rotational axis tilts away or towards the Sun during the course of a year.

-Earth's closest approach to the Sun is 2 weeks after the December solstice is a coincidence and has no special significance.
+Earth's closest approach to the Sun is two weeks after the December solstice is a coincidence and has no special significance.

 Equinox: Equal Day & Night?